Free US Shipping for orders $49+

 SWEETENERS

-• monkfruit; also known as luo han guo (Lakanto brand is good)
+• luo han guo (the Nutresse brand is good)

 • xylitol

-• yacón (Sunfood Sweet Yacon Syrup is available on Amazon)
+• yacón (Super Yacon Syrup is available at Walmart; Sunfood Sweet Yacon Syrup is available on Amazon)

 CHOCOLATE & FROZEN DESSERTS

-• coconut milk dairy-free frozen desserts (the So Delicious blue label, which contains only 1 gram of sugar)
+• coconut milk dairy-free frozen desserts (the So Delicious blue label, which contains only 1 gram of sugar.
+But be careful: may contain pea protein.)

-• dark chocolate, unsweetened, 72% or greater (1 ounce per day)
+• dark chocolate, unsweetened, 72 percent or greater (1 ounce per day)

 • Enlightened Ice Cream

-• Keto Ice Cream: Chocolate, Mint Chip, Sea Salt Caramel
+• Keto Ice Cream: Chocolate, Mint Chip, and Sea Salt Caramel

-• Killer Creamery Ice Cream: Chilla in Vanilla, Caramels Back, No Judge Mint
+• Killer Creamery Ice Cream: Chilla in Vanilla, Caramels Back, and No Judge Mint

 • Mammoth Creameries: Vanilla Bean